-Moving right along then, we will begin at the bottom and work our way to the top.
+We begin at the bottom and work our way to the top…

 The discerning DBA accepts only the finest shodding.
 He is always careful to balance the need to optimize for cost and speed vs the effort required for maintenance.